Bhaktapur

 As part of the Kathmandu Valley, it shares its history, culture and language with the other cities of the valley.
 Although chronicles like the Gopal Raj Vamshavali put the foundation of Bhaktapur in the 12th century, it has been the site of numerous settlements since at least the Licchavi dynasty.
-The capital place of Kasthamandu was Bhaktapur Nepal during the first half of Malla dynasty from the 12th century to 1482 when Nepal split into three independent kingdoms.
+Bhaktapur served as the capital of Nepal during the first half of Malla dynasty from the 12th century to 1482 when Nepal split into three independent kingdoms.
 The Malla dynasty is considered a golden period for Bhaktapur and even after its division in 1428, Bhaktapur managed to stay as a wealthy and a powerful Newar kingdom, mostly due to its position in the ancient India-Tibet trade route.
 In 1769, Bhaktapur was attacked and annexed into the expanding Gorkha Kingdom (which later became the Kingdom of Nepal).
 After its annexation, Bhaktapur remained largely isolated from other parts of Nepal which led to stagnation in the development of its economy and arts and to allowed it to remain as a homogeneous Newar city.
 Due to being isolated and overlooked by the central government in Kathmandu, its infrastructure and economy deteriorated and the 1934 earthquake further exacerbated the situation.
 Bhaktapur's economy and infrastructure would only improve from the 1980s, largely due to tourism and aid provided by West Germany as part of the Bhaktapur Development Project.

 Compared to other Newar settlements, Bhaktapur is predominantly Hindu and speaks a distinct dialect of Nepal Bhasa.
 Bhaktapur is one of the most visited tourist destination of Nepal with the city attracting 301,012 tourists in 2014.
 The Nyatapola, a five roofed pagoda completed in 1702 is the most famous structure of Bhaktapur and along with the former royal palace, it forms the tourism center of Bhaktapur.
 The city is also famous for its numerous festivals and carnivals like the spring festival of Biskā jātrā and the carnival of Sāpāru (or Gai jatra) both of which are significant part of the local culture and contribute well to tourism.
-Bhaktapur is also called the "Capital of Music and Dance" (नाचगानको राजधानी) in Nepal due to presence of over 200 types of traditional dances, most of which are masked dances and expect for a few, are a part of the annual carnival of Sāpāru (or Gai jatra).
+Bhaktapur is also called the "Capital of Music and Dance" (नाचगानको राजधानी) in Nepal due to presence of over 200 types of traditional dances, most of which are masked dances and except for a few, are a part of the annual carnival of Sāpāru (or Gai jatra).
 It is also famous for its cuisine with the jūjū dhau, a type of yogurt made from buffalo milk being the most popular.
 Bhaktapur's potters and handicraft industries are also known nationwide.
 Due to its well preserved medieval nature, UNESCO inscribed Bhaktapur as a World Heritage Site since 1979.